-Worn down teeth can lead to further problems so we highly suggest having them corrected.
+Worn-down teeth can lead to further problems, so we highly suggest correcting them.
 When the enamel on the teeth has worn down or has not properly developed, it will cause the teeth to become sensitive or see-through.
-Worn down teeth can also make it harder to chew which will lead to muscle strain, headaches, and a sore jaw.
-Worn down teeth can also be yellow teeth which are not aesthetically pleasing.
+Worn-down teeth can also make it harder to chew, leading to muscle strain, headaches, and a sore jaw.
+Worn-down teeth can also be yellow teeth which are not aesthetically pleasing.

 What happens when your teeth get worn down?